 Wapping, London - 2018

-Mute Acoustics® designs and installs live rooms for music venues across London.
+Mute Acoustics® designs and builds professional-grade live rooms for music venues across London.
 Each application is expertly engineered to deliver a world-class acoustic environment, enhancing the artist’s performance and the audience’s listening experience.

 In keeping with the surrounding architecture, and the history of Tobacco Dock, the live room was modelled to reflect the original timber roof trusses, for which the building is internationally famous.